 Since its foundation in 2001, the FSFE has been working every single day to further Free Software in Europe and beyond.
 With our concrete activities, based upon the three pillars of our work, we focus on protecting and extending user rights.
 Some of our actions run for many years, some are aimed at short-term developments, but all are part of our mission: empower users to control technology.

 Another major part of our work consists of continuous engagement and background work.
 We are present at dozens of conferences per year, support and maintain an excellent community and provide it with helpful resources.
-Furthermore, we are a prominent contact point for all questions and enquiries around software freedom, Open Standards, and user rights.
-We also provide basic education resources on Free Software legal and licensing issues.
+Furthermore, we are a prominent contact point for all questions and enquiries around software freedom, and user rights.

 Read more about why Public Awareness is a key element of the FSFE's work, and our general approach in that area.